abkushmeena-glitch/AI-Assistant-Version-1-/README.md

 3. Can open apps and close apps/tabs.
 4. Perform searches using GOOGLE, YouTube.
 5. It can fully control YouTube by voice commands.
-6. Send SOS message and fetch location using IP address.
-7. Can Measure device Internet speed.
-8. It can shut down the system with our permission.
+6. It can shut down the system with our permission.
+7. Send SOS message and fetch location using IP address.
-9. User can give their input by speech or by typing manually.
+8. User can give their input by speech or by typing manually.
-10. Performs some ML operations like: display columns and rows, sort column data, display summary statistics etc.
+9. Performs some ML operations like: display columns and rows, sort column data, display summary statistics etc.

     Note: A link to .csv file required to perform ML operations.